-The University of Dallas, a private, Catholic, residential liberal arts university, has earned many distinctions among colleges nationwide, one of which is becoming the youngest university in the 20th century to receive a Phi Beta Kappa chapter.
+The University of Dallas, a private, Catholic, residential liberal arts university, has earned many distinctions among colleges nationwide, one of which is being the youngest university in the 20th century to receive a Phi Beta Kappa chapter.
 The atmosphere at UD is dedicated to the well-being of the entire person, producing graduates well equipped to become independent thinkers in the world.

 Our Core curriculum